Marc Bergevin: Management career

 After his retirement, Bergevin was a professional scout with the Blackhawks' organization.
 In 2008, he served as an assistant coach for the Blackhawks after three seasons with their scouting staff.
 In July 2009, he was appointed the team's director of player personnel.
 While in this position, the Blackhawks won the Stanley Cup in 2010.

 On June 15, 2011, Bergevin was promoted to assistant general manager of the Chicago Blackhawks.
 He replaced Kevin Cheveldayoff, who had left the Blackhawks organization to accept the general manager position with the new Winnipeg Jets team.

 On May 2, 2012, Bergevin was named general manager and executive vice president of the Montreal Canadiens.
 His first additions to the Canadiens included Rick Dudley as assistant general manager, Scott Mellanby as director of player personnel, Martin Lapointe as director of player development and Michel Therrien as head coach.
 Other additions included the hiring of Kirk Muller as an associate coach in 2016, as well as Gerard Gallant, J. J. Daigneault and Clément Jodoin as assistant coaches.
 Bergevin also appointed former Canadiens defenseman Patrice Brisebois as player development coach on June 13, 2012.
 He finished second in voting for the General Manager of the Year award for the 2013–14 season, and again in the 2020–21 season.

 On November 28, 2021, Bergevin was fired from the Montreal Canadiens.

 On January 9, 2022, Bergevin was hired as a senior advisor to the general manager for the Los Angeles Kings.

+On December 20, 2025, Bergevin left the Kings to join the Buffalo Sabres as the team's associate general manager under Jarmo Kekäläinen.